 Sudetenland

-The word "Sudetenland" did not come into being until the early part of the 20th century and did not come to prominence until almost two decades into the century, after World War I, when Austria-Hungary was dismembered and the Sudeten Germans found themselves living in the new country of Czechoslovakia.
+The word "Sudetenland" did not come into being until the early part of the 20th century and did not come to prominence until almost two decades into the century, after World War I, when Austria-Hungary disintegrated and the Sudeten Germans found themselves living in the new country of Czechoslovakia.
 The ''Sudeten crisis'' of 1938 was provoked by the Pan-Germanist demands of Nazi Germany that the Sudetenland be annexed to Germany, which happened after the later Munich Agreement.
 Part of the borderland was invaded and annexed by Poland.
 Afterwards, the formerly unrecognized Sudetenland became an administrative division of Germany.
 When Czechoslovakia was reconstituted after World War II, the Sudeten Germans were expelled and the region today is inhabited almost exclusively by Czech speakers.

 The word ''Sudetenland'' is a German compound of ''Land'', meaning "country", and ''Sudeten'', the name of the Sudeten Mountains, which run along the northern Czech border and Lower Silesia (now in Poland).
 The Sudetenland encompassed areas well beyond those mountains, however.